 Eventually, he came to realize his baptismal calling to lead a holy life.
-In many respects he is a saint for all ages.
+In many respects, he is a saint of all ages.

-As a son, he came to realize the distress he had caused his mother, St. Monica, and came to gratefully appreciate her intercession.
+As a son, he came to realize the distress he had caused to his mother, St. Monica and came to gratefully appreciate her intercession.

 As a Teacher and Theologian, his thoughts were sophisticated yet always anchored in love.